xiangwanmath/xiangwanmath.github.io/miscellaneous/miscellaneous.md

 - **an industrial and academic standard:** Many scientific journals and conferences only accept $$\LaTeX$$ submissions.
 - **version control friendly:** Works well with `Git` and other collaborative tools.

 Last but not least, only in recent years has the rendering of math expressions on webpages become increasingly based on $$\LaTeX$$ and related technologies.
-The math expressions on this website are rendered by$$\KaTeX$$.
+The math expressions on this website are rendered by $$\KaTeX$$.

 $$
     \int_0^\infty e^{-x^2} \, dx = \frac{\sqrt{\pi}}{2}